ProfessorShep/bugs/.github/ISSUE_TEMPLATE/app-feature-request.md

 ---
-name: Feature request
+name: App Feature request
-about: Suggest an idea for the pView Website
+about: Suggest an idea for the pView App
-title: "[WEB FEATURE-REQUEST]"
+title: "[APP FEATURE-REQUEST]"
-labels: enhancement, web
+labels: app, enhancement
-assignees: K0wang
+assignees: ProfessorShep

 ---